CodeChain-io/codechain-indexer-types-js/README.md

 # CodeChain ES

-This is a wrapper class for accessing the elasticsearch of CodeChain.
+CodeChain ES provides a collection of wrapper classes for accessing the elasticsearch index of CodeChain.

 ## Features